 In total contrast to the gloomy winter, summer 2018 was the second-warmest summer since 1900, with a heatwave taking place during the post-veraison period towards the end of July through to mid-August.
 Rather ironically, given the start to the growing season, we found ourselves wishing for rain...
 There were significant disparities in weather across the Mâconnais.
 Without leaving the region, we could observe levels of rainfall that doubled by going from one village to another...
-Furthermore, right from the start of August, we began to be concerned for our young vines planted on schist in Fuissé: we were powerless to help as the leaves turned yellow and the grapes withered.
+Furthermore, right from the start of August, we began to be

-Domaine I.A.
+Domaine J.A.
 Ferret